Randolph Murdaugh Sr.: Personal life and death

+Murdaugh married Etta Causey Harvey in 1914 and they had two sons together, Randolph "Buster" Murdaugh Jr. and John Glen "Johnny" Murdaugh.
+On September 15, 1918, Etta died of blood poisoning shortly after giving birth to Johnny; she was 29.
+A year after Etta's death, on November 30, 1919, Murdaugh married Estelle Marvin, remaining married until her death in February 1937.
+Murdaugh would remarry that same year to Mary T. Hoffmann.

 Murdaugh was an Episcopalian, member of the Freemasons, Knights of Pythias, member of the Benevolent and Protective Order of Elks, Woodman of the World, and member of the Junior Order of United American Mechanics and Sigma Alpha Epsilon fraternities.

-His car "crashed into a Charleston and Western Carolina freight train at a grade crossing about five miles south of Varnville."
-In the months before his death, Randolph was sick and his son, Randolph "Buster" Murdaugh Jr., would frequently fill in for him at court.
+On the night of July 18, 1940, Murdaugh's car "crashed into a Charleston and Western Carolina freight train at a grade crossing about five miles south of Varnville."
+Murdaugh's body was launched 150 feet.
+In the months before his death, Randolph was sick and his son, Buster, would frequently fill in for him at court.
 The death was officially ruled an accident by the coroner.
+However, W.W.
+Bartlett, the engineer of the train, told investigators that he observed the vehicle deliberately drive onto the tracks as the train approached, with its driver waving and laughing at the train crew.
+Brakeman J.H.
+Montgomery corroborated Bartlett, stating, "This man drove up in the middle of the track and stopped and was looking up at the engine.
+He looked like he was waving to us and we couldn't stop and we ran right into him."
 After his death, Buster sued Charleston and Western Carolina Railway and the parties settled for an undisclosed sum.